CURRENTLY, WE ARE ACCEPTING APPLICATIONS FOR FULL-TIME EMPLOYMENT COPT CERTIFIED OR ACADEMY RECRUIT!

-The Town of Cheswold (CPD) is now hiring for the position of Police Recruit, the entry-level classification to becoming a CPD Officer.
+The Town of Cheswold (CPD) hiring process for the position of Police Recruit in currently CLOSED, the entry-level classification to becoming a CPD Officer.
 The Department is a dynamic, progressive and professional organization dedicated to maintaining community partnerships which promote a high quality of life for the Town of Cheswold.
-The Department is actively seeking to fill 1 Police Recruit position.

 - Submission of application